-Some courses may be prescribed as homologation courses (up to 15 credits) to make up for deficiencies in former education.
-This prescription is part of the admission decision.
+Some courses may be prescribed or recommended as homologation courses (up to 15 EC) to make up for deficiencies in former education.
+This prescription/recommendation is part of the admission decision.
+Upon discussion with your mentor you might include not more than 15 EC of bachelor-level units as part of the free elective space.